-Plan your activity.
-Identify the

-location of your work, making sure to

-look for pipeline warning signs or

-pipeline marker posts.
+1. Plan your activity.
+Identify the location of your work, making sure to look for pipeline warning signs or pipeline marker posts.

-- 2. Contact Enbridge to obtain written consent.
-Contact us to obtain our guidelines for constructing a facility, conducting a ground disturbance activity or vehicle crossing near pipelines. - 3.
+2. Contact Enbridge to obtain written consent.
+Email crossingscanada@ enbridge.com to obtain our requirements for constructing a facility, conducting a ground disturbance activity or vehicle crossing near pipelines.

+☐ 3.
 Make a locate request.
-At least three working days before the planned activity is to start, contact clickbeforeyoudig.com or call your local one-call centre. - 4.
-Be on site when underground facilities are being located to be sure you understand the meaning of the markings. - 5.
+At least three working days before the planned activity is to start, contact clickbeforeyoudig.com or call your local one-call centre.

+4. Be on site when underground facilities are being located to be sure you understand the meaning of the markings.

+☐ 5.
 Review CER requirements.

-Confirm that any persons or companies hired to do work on your behalf, such as contractors, are aware of the necessary obligations. - 6.
+Confirm that any persons or companies hired to do work on your behalf, such as contractors, are aware of the CER's requirements.

+☐ 6.
 Follow all instructions provided in the authorization, including hand exposing or vacuum excavating the pipe before mechanical excavations within five metres and notify Enbridge prior to backfilling.
-An Enbridge representative must be on site during backfill. - 7.
-Immediately notify Enbridge if you come into contact with the pipe or its coating.
+An Enbridge representative must be on site during backfill.

+7. Immediately notify Enbridge if you come into contact with the pipe or its coating.